-(C), and (ii) the amount required to pay and satisfy the First Purchase Money mortgage, including the costs of foreclosure plus any second mortgages approved by the Agency in accordance with Section IV(D)(7) of this Ordinance.
+(C), and (ii) the amount required to pay and satisfy the First Purchase Money mortgage, including the costs of foreclosure and (iii) any second mortgages approved by the Agency in accordance with Section IV(D)(7) of this Ordinance.
 Surplus Funds shall also include all payments to any junior creditors out of such Surplus Funds even if such were to the exclusion of the Owner.
-Agency shall be given a first priority lien, second only to the First Purchase Money Mortgagee of a Unit and any taxes or public assessments by a duly authorized governmental body, equal to the full amount of such Surplus Funds.
+The Agency shall be given a first priority lien, second only to the First Purchase Money Mortgagee of a Unit and any taxes or public assessments by a duly authorized governmental body, equal to the full amount of such Surplus Funds.
 This obligation of the Owner to pay this full amount of Surplus Funds to the Agency shall be deemed to be a personal obligation of the Owner of record at time of the Foreclosure Sale and the Agency shall be empowered to enforce the obligation of the owner in any appropriate court of law or equity as though same were a personal contractual obligation of the Owner.
 Neither the First Purchase Money Mortgagee nor the purchaser at the Foreclosure Sale shall be responsible or liable to the Agency for any portion of this excess.
-The Agency may utilize up to 30 percent of the surplus funds realized in any one calendar year, but in no event to exceed \$10,000 per calendar year, for the purpose of funding operating expenses of the Agency.
+The Agency shall first utilize surplus funds for the purpose of funding operating expenses of the Agency.
 Other surplus funds shall be used for increasing the opportunities for affordable housing within the Township in accordance with the provisions of this Ordinance.